4PointSolutions/aem-utils/aem_container/README.md

 Copy all the installation files into a subdirectory called AemSoftware below the directory containing the appropriate aem.dockerfile files.

 The installation files in AemSoftware should include:
 * the AEM GA Quickstart jar and license.properties
 * (optionally) any service pack jar files
 * the forms add-on jar file
 * the aem_cntrl jar
 * (optionally) the fluent forms jars
 * (optionally) an application.properties if you want to override any settings (like the trace level)

+If using the AEM LTS, alter the `aem_lts.dockerfile` CMD line (at the end of the file) to launch the correct crx quickstart jar (e.g. `crx-quickstart/app/cq-quickstart-6.6.1-standalone-quickstart.jar` for 6.5 LTS SP1).

 ### Running container locally